hongyuanlei/aws-architecture/aws-vpc.md

 #### Creating Dual-homed Instances with Workloads/Roles on Distinct Subnets

-You can place a network interface on each of your web servers that connects to a mid-tier network where an application server resides.
+You can place a network interface on each of your web servers that connect to a mid-tier network where an application server resides.
 The application server can also be dual-homed to a backend network(subnet) where the database server resides.
 Instead of routing network packets through the dual-homed instances, each dual-homed instance receives and processes requests on the front end, initiates a connection to the backend, and then sends requests to the servers on the backend network.

 #### Create a Low Budget High Availability Solution